-No faculty or staff member shall expend or authorize the expenditure of any University funds for the purpose of influencing the outcome of any election, or the passage or defeat of any legislative measure.
-This prohibition shall not be construed to prevent any official or employee of the state from furnishing to any member of the legislature or committee upon request, or to any other state official or employee or to any citizen information in the hands of the employee or official not considered under law to be confidential.
-Furthermore, this prohibition shall not be construed as preventing faculty or staff members from communicating with any member of the legislature during nonworking hours, when such communication does not disclose or intentionally indicate he or she has information of a confidential nature which was obtained by virtue of his or her employment, or when such communication does not otherwise violate this policy.
+Faculty and staff members are not allowed to expend or authorize the expenditure of any University funds for the purpose of influencing the outcome of any election, or the passage or defeat of any legislative measure.
+This prohibition will not be construed to prevent any official or employee of the state from furnishing to any member of the legislature or committee upon request, or to any other state official or employee or to any citizen information in the hands of the employee or official not considered under law to be confidential.
+Furthermore, this prohibition will not be construed as preventing faculty or staff members from communicating with any member of the legislature during non-working hours, when such communication does not disclose or intentionally indicate he or she has information of a confidential nature which was obtained by virtue of his or her employment, or when such communication does not otherwise violate this policy.
 No University funds may be expended for the payment of full salary of any employee who is also the paid lobbyist of any individual, firm, association, or corporation.
 University facilities may be used as polling places for local, state, and national elections.